-of our policies, actions, targets, and metrics is detailed in each chapter.
-Most of our data is only available for our own operations, while data collection for relevant value chain activities is under development.
-ROSEN is committed to for all topics and subtopics as defined by the European Sustainability Reporting Standards (ESRS), as well as issues identified through a PESTLE assessment.
+In 2024, ROSEN conducted its first Double Materiality Assessment (DMA).
+The DMA examined two aspects of ROSEN's operations: environmental and social impacts from our business activities (inside-out) and sustainabilityrelated risks and opportunities that have a financial impact on us (outside-in).
+ROSEN assessed impacts, risks, and opportunities (IROs) for all topics and subtopics as defined by the European Sustainability Reporting Standards (ESRS), as well as issues identified through a PESTLE assessment.
 A PESTLE analysis examines how Political, Economic, Social, Technological, Legal, and Environmental external factors affect a business or an organization.
-Input to our understanding of stakeholder interests was gathered through interviews with internal experts from sales, purchasing, and senior management, as well as customer questionnaires and external audits from thirdparty platforms such as EcoVadis and SupplHi.
+Input to our understanding of stakeholder interests was gathered through interviews with internal experts from sales, purchasing, and senior management, as well as customer guestionnaires and external audits from thirdparty platforms such as EcoVadis and SupplHi.